pyeventsourcing/kurrentdbclient/README.md

 # Append events to an existing stream.
 The "current version"
 # is the "stream position" of the last recorded event in a
 # stream.
 We have recorded two new events, so the "current
 # version" is 1.
-The exception 'WrongCurrentVersion' will be
+The exception 'WrongCurrentVersionError' will be
 # raised if an incorrect value is given.

 commit_position2 = client.append_to_stream(